rangari-rani/academic-projects-mca/mca-portfolio/README.md

 These projects reflect the shift from academic learning to hands-on application — building a strong base in frontend, backend, and full-stack development.

+> 🕒 Originally built in 2022 and later organized, refined, and published for clarity, learning, and portfolio presentation.
 > ✨ MCA provided the core programming foundation — from Java to building complete, working systems across platforms.